gavinchou/vim_config/README.md

 	├── _vimrc --- main config/customization of vim, with functions/plugins/keymaps
 	├── _vrapperrc --- vim config for eclipse plugin `vrapper`
 	├── eclipse_color_monokai_gavin.xml --- theme on eclipse
-	├── install.sh --- installation script for Linux/MacOS
+	├── install.sh --- installation script for Linux/MacOSx
 	├── php_function_list.txt --- php function list for compeletion while editing php file └── plugin_collect --- not used, as a memo

 ### `_vimrc`
-this config general options of vim and some plugins
+This configs general options of vim and some plugins
 #### netrw
 * auto resize netrw window when move cursor between windows
 #### tagbar